 The Humax Aura can be a number of things to different people and it feels as though it has been priced to interest everyone.
-The most obvious use is as a Freeview Play recorder, with enough internal storage options to capture hours of live Full HD and standard-definition television.
+Its most obvious use is of course as a Freeview Play recorder, with enough internal storage options to capture hours of live Full HD and standard-definition television.

 The Humax Aura costs £249 for the 1TB model, which can store up to 250 hours of HD (or 500 of SD) programming, and £279 for the 2TB model, which can store up to 500 hours of Full HD (1000 of SD) programming.